MarcusHoltz/marcusholtz.github.io/_posts/2025-08-18-custom-ipblocklist-aggregator-with-geofiltering.md

 #### Customizing your list

-If you're going to customize the list, you should remove the `./data/output` folder, as it will only contain data pertinant to the current setup.
+If you're going to customize the list, you should remove the `./data/output` folder, as it will only contain data pertinent to the current setup.

 Be sure to remove the `./data/output` folder when you customize the countries.